mcsammon/mcsammon.github.io/_posts/2020-06-12-meanreversion.md

 If you believe markets are efficient, then there should be limited predictability in stock returns.
 Why?
 Suppose returns were predictable: specifically suppose you received some information that the returns of Apple (AAPL) were *certain* to be high in the future.
 On this information, you start buying AAPL today, which pushes up the price, and pushes down future returns.
 Now, suppose it's not just you who received that information, but all investors -- and this is likely true, as long as you are not doing insider trading!
 Then everyone will demand AAPL today and push up the price today, further pushing down future returns.
 If all investors can trade on this information instantaneously, the price would instantaneously adjust to the good news, and your information would have no predictive power for future stock returns.

-In the data, however, return predictability has been well documented (see e.g. *Discount Rates* by John Cochrane), but this predictive power only exists over longer horizons, and is usually attributed to time-variation risk premia.
-An example of this would be that at the bottom of a recession, predicted future returns i.e. risk premia are high -- there is a lot of uncertainty about the future path of the economy, so investing in stocks is perceived as risky, and investors must be compensated accordingly -- Further, not many investors have capital to put into the stock market, so even though expected returns are high, prices stay low and predictability remains.
+In the data, however, return predictability has been well documented (see e.g. *Discount Rates* by John Cochrane), but this predictive power only exists over longer horizons, and is usually attributed to time-variation in risk premia.
+An example of this would be that at the bottom of a recession, predicted future returns i.e. risk premia are high -- there is a lot of uncertainty about the future path of the economy, so investing in stocks is perceived as risky, and investors must be compensated accordingly -- further, not many investors have capital to put into the stock market, so even though expected returns are high, prices stay low and predictability remains.

 In this post, I am going to show how predictability over shorter horizons -- of one month to two minutes -- has changed over the past 100 years.